-Theorems \ref{thm:MatveevPiergallini}, \ref{thm:BenedettiPetronio} and \ref{thm:Amendola} were originally proved in the dual setting of special spines; a proof of Theorem \ref{thm:Amendola} can also be found in \cite{RST2019}.
+Theorems~\ref{thm:MatveevPiergallini} and~\ref{thm:Amendola} were originally stated and proved in the dual setting of special spines; a proof of Theorem~\ref{thm:Amendola} can also be found in \cite{RST2019}.
 One advantage of working with special spines is that it is often easier to visualise long sequences of moves in this setting.